KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	The settings.gradle can be reduce to just: ``include ':app'``, and in the ``gradle.properties`` we need to remove ``kotlin.code.style=official`` and ``android.nonTransitiveRClass=true``.

 	With that completed, we should now be able to sync the Gradle file and build the project.

-	Now, we'll create our source file.
-Create a new text file called ``main.cpp`` in the Chapter2 directory.
-	This file will be referenced in the CMakeLists file we created, so ensure the path is correct.

 Common Files
 ============